-The purpose of this lab is to use the microcontroller to control a peripheral device, interfaced through parallel I/O ports and accessed using interrupt-driven I/O. The peripheral device for this lab is a directional input pad (D-pad), as used on a variety of products (game consoles, cell phones, etc.).
-The D-Pad is pictured in Figure 1.
-Note that there are 5 pins on the side of the keypad.
-These are designed to be placed directly into a standard breadboard.
-The D-pad is designed to electrically mimic the keypad simulated in CodeWarrior that has been used in numerous ELEC 2200 projects.
-However, it should be noted that the D-pad only contains two columns and three rows, rather than four rows and four columns.
+The purpose of this lab is to use the microcontroller to control a peripheral device, interfaced through parallel I/O ports and accessed using interrupt-driven I/O. The peripheral device for this lab is a matrix keypad, as used on a variety of products (phones, keyless entry systems, appliances, etc.) The keypad is pictured in Figure 1.
+Note that there are 8 pins on the bottom of the keypad.
+A ribbon cable has been soldered to these, with the other end connected to an 8-pin header that can be inserted into a standard breadboard.
+This keypad closely resembles the simulated keypad in CodeWarrior that has been used in some ELEC 2200 projects.
 Refer to the keypad scanning example in Chapter 18 of the Cady text book (Hardware and Software Engineering), or Chapter 14.8 of the Y. Zhu text book (Embedded Systems with ARM Cortex-M Microcontrollers in Assembly Language and C, 2nd Ed.), or Chapter 8.4 of the Valvano text book (Introduction to ARM Cortex-M Microcontrollers).
 One of these three books will have been used in ELEC 2220.
-Again, keep in mind: the same keypad scanning algorithm will work for both the 4x4 standard keypad and the 3x2 provided D-pad for this lab.